onejgordon/flow-dashboard/README.md

 ### Run the dev server locally

 To avoid conflicts sometimes seen with gcloud and google.cloud python libs it is often helpful to run the dev server in a virtualenv.
+Make sure dev_appserver.py is in your path.

 * `virtualenv env`
 * `source env/bin/activate`